 Mennonite Central Committee (MCC) was formed when representatives of various Mennonite church conferences in the United States met on July 27-28, 1920, in Indiana, U.S., and pledged to aid hungry people, including Mennonites, in Russia and Ukraine.
-It is a Christian faith-based international NGO that has existed for 100 years and currently works in all sectors of development, disaster response, and peacebuilding in 51 countries around the world.
-In partnership with local churches and organizations, MCC has established long-term positive relationships with hundreds of local partner organisations.
+It is a Christian faith-based international NGO that has existed for more than 100 years and currently works in all sectors of development, disaster response, and peacebuilding in 51 countries around the world.
+In partnership with local churches and organizations, MCC has established long-term positive relationships with hundreds of local partner organizations.

-MCC has worked in Laos since 1975.
-For the first 15 years, it was one of few international nongovernment organizations (INGOs) in the country.
+MCC has worked in Lao PDR since 1975.
+For the first 15 years, it was one of only a few international non-government organizations (INGOs) in the country.
 Its work has ranged from post-war recovery, education, public health, agriculture and irrigation, nutrition, business development, justice, and human rights.
 Most recently this has also included supporting land rights by providing training on land law to small land holders and village leaders.